-5.4 CAPITAL GAIN/LOSS (CGT)
+6.4 CAPITAL GAIN/LOSS (CGT)

-CGT provisions became effective from 1 October 2001.
-To give effect to the proposals relating to Capital Gain Tax (CGT), an Eighth Schedule was added to the Income Tax Act.
-This schedule determines a taxable capital gain or assessed capital loss and section 26A of the Act provides that a taxable capital gain is included in taxable income.

-All capital gain transactions must be declared.
-Local and foreign transactions should be declared separately, with the exception of the disposal of shares which can be grouped together per certificate received.

-The primary residence exclusion is applicable to those persons who occupy the residence as their primary residence.
+- CGT provisions became effective from 1 October 2001.
+To give effect to the proposals relating to Capital a) Gain Tax (CGT), an Eighth Schedule was added to the Income Tax Act.
+This schedule determines a taxable capital gain or assessed capital loss and section 26A of the Act provides that a taxable capital gain is included in taxable income. - b) All capital gain transactions must be declared.
+Local and foreign transactions should be declared separately, with the exception of the disposal of shares which can be grouped together per certificate received. - The primary residence exclusion is applicable to those persons who occupy the residence as their c) primary residence.
 The exclusion amount must be inserted if you complete the return manually.
 The exclusion will be populated on the return if it is completed and filed electronically.
-An auto calculation will take place.

-Amounts received/vested in you as a beneficiary of a trust or deemed to have accrued in terms of s7 must only be included if the year of assessment is 2016 or prior.
-From the 2017 year of assessment onwards this information must be excluded and declared separately in the Trust section of the return.

-Section 20A(6)(b) permits a ring-fenced assessed loss to be set off against the taxable capital gain once the trade has ceased and the asset that was used in carrying on the trade is disposed of.
-For more information on how to declare this on your return, please refer to the 'Local Business, Trade and Profession' section of this guide.

-If you are married out of community of property, only your own disposals must be declared.

-If you are married in community of property, the full amounts relating to proceeds, base cost and exclusion/roll-over (excluding annual exclusions) in respect of disposal(s) for both you and your spouse must be declared and SARS will programmatically apply the 50% apportionment.

-- If any amounts must be excluded from the communal estate, mark the applicable field on the return to indicate this.
+An auto calculation will take place. - Amounts received/vested in you as a beneficiary of a trust or deemed to have accrued in terms of s7 d) must only be included for the 2016 YOA and prior.
+From the 2017 year of assessment onwards this information must be excluded and declared separately in the Trust section of the return. - e) Section 20A(6)(b) permits a ring-fenced assessed loss to be set off against the taxable capital gain once the trade has ceased and the asset that was used in carrying on the trade is disposed of.
+For more information on how to declare this on your return, please refer to the 'Local Business, Trade and Professional Income' section of this guide. - f) If you are married out of community of property, only your own disposals must be declared. - If you are married in community of property, the full amounts relating to proceeds, base cost and g) exclusion/roll-over (excluding annual exclusions) in respect of disposal(s) for both you and your spouse must be declared and SARS will programmatically apply the 50% apportionment. - If any amounts must be excluded from the communal estate, mark the applicable field on the return to indicate this.
 In this instance, the 50% split will not be applied.
-Should the assessment be incorrect please submit a notice of objection. - From the 2023 YOA, this indicator must be completed for each gain/loss that should be excluded from the communal estate.
+Should the assessment be incorrect please submit a notice of objection. - From the 2023 YOA, this indicator must be completed for each gain/loss that should be excluded from the communal estate. - h) A CGT event is triggered by the disposal of an asset.

-For more detailed information refer to the 'Comprehensive Guide to Capital Gains Tax' available on the SARS website.

-5.4.1 DETERMINING A CAPITAL GAIN OR A CAPITAL LOSS

-A CGT event is triggered by the disposal of an asset.
 Unless such disposal (or deemed disposal) occurs, no gain or loss arises.
 CGT applies to all assets disposed of on or after 1 October 2001 (valuation date).
-Only the gain or loss attributable from 1 October 2001 to date of disposal will be subject to the CGT.

-- An asset is defined as widely as possible and includes any property of any nature and any interest therein - A disposal covers any event, act, forbearance, or operation of law, which results in a creation, variation, transfer, or extinction of an asset.
+Only the gain or loss attributable from 1 October 2001 to date of disposal will be subject to the CGT. - An asset is defined as widely as possible and includes any property of any nature and any interest therein - A disposal covers any event, act, forbearance, or operation of law, which results in a creation, variation, transfer, or extinction of an asset.
 It also includes certain events treated as disposals, such as the change in the use of the asset.
-(Paragraphs 65 and 66 of the Eighth Schedule to the Income Tax Act make provision for the election of tax relief in respect of reinvestment and involuntary disposals in
+(Paragraphs 65 and 66 of the Eighth Schedule to the

+Income Tax Act make provision for the election of tax relief in respect of reinvestment and involuntary disposals in respect of assets disposed of on or after 22 December 2003.